 If you really want a quick rejection, just send in an abstract or a few pages containing some notes.
 Or write it as if it were a book chapter or a section from a textbook.
 Or write with one-sentence paragraphs, unexplained diagrams, missing tables, endless bullet point lists, poor grammar, spelling mistakes, and so on and so forth.

 It’s hard to tell what exactly the quality threshold is for a paper to move forward to peer-review.
-Some editors are more patient than others, and some publishers may be more inclusive, especially it they levy Article Processing Charges.
+Some editors are more patient than others, and some publishers may be more inclusive, especially if they levy Article Processing Charges.
 However, as a matter of principle and respect, you should make sure that every paper you submit represents the best that you can write.

 What you can do to avoid desk rejections